Geneva Conventions

-The Geneva Conventions are four treaties, and three additional protocols, that establish international legal standards for humanitarian treatment in war.
-The singular term Geneva Convention usually denotes the agreements of 1949, negotiated in the aftermath of the Second World War (1939–1945), which updated the terms of the two 1929 treaties and added two new conventions.
-The Geneva Conventions extensively define the basic rights of wartime prisoners, civilians and military personnel, established protections for the wounded and sick, and provided protections for the civilians in and around a war-zone.
+The Geneva Conventions is a term used to collectively refer to the Geneva Conventions of 1949 and their two Additional Protocols, which form the core of international humanitarian law (IHL) and establish international legal standards for the treatment of non-combatants in war.
+The Geneva Conventions of 1949 consist of four agreements, negotiated in the aftermath of the World War II (1939−1945), which updated the terms of the two 1929 treaties and added two new conventions.
+Aside from the UN Charter, the Geneva Conventions are among the most widely ratified international agreements.
+The Geneva Conventions define the basic rights of civilians, prisoners of war, and military personnel; establish protections for the wounded, sick, and shipwrecked; and provide humanitarian protections for civilians in and around war zones.

-The Geneva Convention defines the rights and protections afforded to non-combatants.
-The treaties of 1949 were ratified, in their entirety or with reservations, by 196 countries.
-The Geneva Conventions concern only prisoners and non-combatants in war.
-They do not address the use of weapons of war, which are addressed by the Hague Conventions of 1899 and 1907, which concern conventional weapons, and the Geneva Protocol, which concerns biological and chemical warfare.
+The Geneva Conventions define the rights and protections afforded to those non-combatants who fulfill the criteria of being protected persons.
+The 1949 conventions were ratified, in their entirety or with reservations, by 196 countries.
+The Geneva Conventions concern only protected non-combatants in war.
+The use of conventional weapons in wartime is addressed by the Hague Conventions of 1899 and 1907 and the 1980 Convention on Certain Conventional Weapons, while the use of biological and chemical weapons in international armed conflicts is addressed by the 1925 Geneva Protocol.